 Shrimp & Grits Festival is free and open to the public.
 However, select events require tickets, which can be purchased here.

-Sip, sample and savor your way through St. Simons Island at the annual St. Simons Island Food & Spirits Festival.
-There’s no shortage of unique events, flavorful dishes or sumptuous cocktails at this five-day festival.
+Sip, sample and savor your way through the soul of the south at the inaugural Firebox BBQ on the Bluff.
+There’s no shortage of unique events, flavorful dishes or sumptuous cocktails at this weekend festival.

 Brunswick is one of five towns staking claim to the original Brunswick stew, but we fervently believe our name-sake dish originated right here in Glynn County, Georgia.
 A mix of veggies and meat in a rich tomato base, Brunswick stew is so loved in the Golden Isles that we have an entire festival dedicated to it each fall.

-Local and regional teams go head-to-head, or stew pot-to-stew pot if you will, each October in an all-out competition for the coveted title of Brunswick Stewmaster.
+Local and regional teams go head-to-head, or stew pot-to-stew pot if you will, each January in an all-out competition for the coveted title of Brunswick Stewmaster.
+Sure, it may not technically be during the fall, but there's nothing better than a warm and inviting bowl of Brunswick stew on a chilly day.
 It’s all to our benefit, really.
 Festival attendees have the honor of helping decide who will win the People’s Choice awards.

 Held at Mary Ross Waterfront Park, this event is the quintessential Southern small town festival.
 The streets in Historic Downtown Brunswick close for the Stewbilee’s car show and families stroll hand-in-hand as they make their way to the Park.
-Live music and the sweet smells of the stews waft through the slightly cooler fall air.
+Live music and the sweet smells of the stews waft through the crisp winter air.

 Tickets are available at the door the day of the event or for presale at local businesses.